Collin-M-Brown/Git-Changes-Highlighter/README.md

 ### 1.0.1

 Add filter buttons and scroll bar highlights

+### 1.0.3
+* Add option to bundle merged commits

+* Add toggle option to search for git blame in renamed files (Disabled by default for performance)

+* Add toggle for debug messages

+* Fixed commit sorting on m based alphebet

 ### TODO
 * Add way to search/filter commit list to find commits easier